reisich/fundamentals/Instructions/Walkthroughs/M02-05-Create Blob storage.md

     ![Screenshot of the newly created blob container in the storage account in the Azure portal.](../images/M02-0502.png)

 4. Open a new browser window and search **Bing** for an image of a flower.
-Right click on the image and save it to your VM.
+Right click on the image and save it to your device.

 6. Back in the Portal, click on **container1** , and then select **Upload**.